-So you've been trying to get back into shape and just when you caught stride your knees started to hurt.
-Now what!?
+So you've been trying to get back into shape and just when you caught stride your knees started to hurt, now what!?
 There are a few key elements with handling this issue that include optimal exercise selection, smart programming, and activity modification.
-Here is a comprehensive approach on how to stay active and manage your knee Read more about How To Stay Active And Manage Your Knee Pain[…]
+Here is a comprehensive approach on how to stay active and manage your knee pain regarding different physical activities including running and hiking.

-Medial knee collapse, also known as knee valgus, is when the knee collapses or falls inward during any sort of weight bearing activity, like a squat, during gait, or during sport specific movements like cutting.
+Medial knee collapse, also known as knee valgus, is when the knee collapses or falls inward during any sort of weight-bearing activity, like a squat, during gait, or during sport-specific movements like cutting.
 Knee valgus is characterized by hip adduction and hip internal rotation in a flexed hip position.
 This position of the knee is most commonly associated with a non-contact mechanism of injury of the Anterior Cruciate Ligament (ACL), and occurs in the running or jumping athlete during the deceleration phase of a cutting movement.
 The gluteus maximus plays an interesting role in medial knee collapse and can help with preventing knee valgus.
 In this article, we will show you how to prevent knee valgus with gluteus maximus targeted exercises!